marcosvital/teach-R-project/courses/en/Funniest R course/README.md

 I’ll list every guide here as soon as they are done, so you should consider coming back here from time to time.

-There is nothing here right now, but the first guide should be available today and bring some space opera battles inside your R graphics.And you can expect stuff like:
+There is nothing here right now, but the first guide should be available today and bring some space opera battles inside your R graphics.
+And you can expect stuff like:
 - Pokemon;
 - Game of Thrones;
 - Heavy metal lyrics!